COLOR GRADING MOBILE VIDEO FOOTAGE

 We are back to the term "cinematic" here.
 The general held view is that if you want your footage to look more professional, shoot it in Flat or Log.
 Thanks to Filmic Pro, being able to shoot in this format, is now an option for smartphone filmmakers and isn't just reserved for traditional larger camera users.

 Yes Rob but what is it?

-Without getting to much into the maths (because i am not very good at it) LOG means Logarithmic and essentially is a picture profile that allows you to preserve more information in your shots, in the shadows and mid tones by reducing some of the information in the highlights.
+Without getting to much into the maths (because I am not very good at it) LOG means Logarithmic and essentially is a picture profile that allows you to preserve more information in your shots, in the shadows and mid tones by reducing some of the information in the highlights.
 You end up with a video that looks washed out but with much more information in the shadows.
-Shooting in this format makes it easier to add colors and detail back in post production.
+Shooting in this format makes it easier to add colours and detail back in post production.

 Grand, I will just do that so?

 Hold on not so fast!
 Much has been made about shooting in LOG but a quick look online will show you that their is some for and against.
 Shooting in log means you are removing some information from the shot assuming that you will have the knowledge, skill and tools to add it back in post production.
 It's not as simple as turning it on and away you go, it still requires you to nail your exposure and balance on the day of the shoot as well as understanding the complex nature of coloring.
 Again with most things, plan, experiment and do the leg work before committing to using it.
 I suppose what I am trying to say is just because you have the option doesn't mean you should.
 Understanding is key.
 If you have a particular look and style that you want to achieve for your film then go for it.

 In a lot of cases nailing your exposure and white balance on the day in camera, controlling your lighting and making adjustments on set can help you accomplish your goal without having to "fix it in post production".

 Want to hear from the expert, check out our PODCAST episode on the subject with Richard Lackey